RDWV/rdwv-sdk/examples/atomic_tipbot/README.md

 Code is formatted using black, checked with flake8.
 Below are some comments regarding what is what.

-### Bitcart
+### RDWV

-Bitcart is main in this example, it is used for all bot functions(generate invoice, wait for invoice payment, withdraw, etc.)
+RDWV is main in this example, it is used for all bot functions(generate invoice, wait for invoice payment, withdraw, etc.)

-[Bitcart Python SDK](https://pypi.org/project/bitcart) is used to make Bitcart usage easy.
-It internally connects to Bitcart daemon.
+[RDWV Python SDK](https://pypi.org/project/rdwv) is used to make RDWV usage easy.
+It internally connects to RDWV daemon.

-Look at # bitcart: comments in code to find things related to Bitcart.
+Look at # rdwv: comments in code to find things related to RDWV.
 As you can see, it is quite simple, but let's recap it.

-To use any coins you need, simply import them from `bitcart`, in case of bitcoin:
+To use any coins you need, simply import them from `rdwv`, in case of bitcoin:

-`from bitcart import BTC`
+`from rdwv import BTC`

 To start using it, we need to initialize BTC class, like so: